legendcodermartino1245/music_tate/README.md

 ---

 ### 17. Structural Purity Rule
-> A track only counts in full if its functioning version is the actual track experience.

-- if the best version requires mentally removing a feature, downgrade it
+> Final track status must be based on the actual released track, not a corrected mental version.

-- if one element breaks the system, the track loses full-status
+- if a broken feature, section, or element must be mentally removed for the track to work, the track is downgraded
-- “would be great without X” is not the same as a true pass
+- “would be great without X” is not the same as a full pass
+- hypothetical repair may explain the failure, but cannot restore full-status

+---

+## Summary

+A perfect Mart-coded track:

+- is **groove-led**
+- feels **internally alive**
+- has **vocals embedded in the system**
+- maintains **one continuous world**
+- prioritizes **cohesion over perfection**